lu-lab/CRF-Cell-ID-2.0/Readme.md

 # CRF Cell ID 2.0

 This is a version two upgrade of the CRF_ID provided in https://github.com/lu-lab/CRF_Cell-ID.
 The upgrade expands the tool's generalizability to multi-cell images.
-Please refer to the manuscript for details.
+Please refer to the manuscript for details: https://doi.org/10.7554/eLife.89050.1.

 Please make sure to keep the name of the directory as `CRF_Cell_ID` so that walkthrough instructions can be run without changing any paths.
 ### Installing with Git Shell